 What is Plasminogen Deficiency?

 While ligneous conjunctivitis is the best characterized and visible lesion, congenital plasminogen deficiency is a multi-systemic disease that can also affect the ears, sinuses, tracheobronchial tree, genitourinary tract, and gingiva.
 Tracheobronchial lesions including hyper viscous secretions can result in respiratory failure.
 Hydrocephalus has also been reported in children with severe hypoplasminogenemia, apparently related to the deposition of fibrin in the cerebral ventricular system.

-Patients may be born with the inability to produce sufficient plasminogen naturally, a condition referred to as congenital plasminogen deficiency or suffer an acute or acquired deficiency following a trauma or an illness.
-While our first priority is to provide the treatment of congenital plasminogen deficiency, the Company intends to further expand the clinical uses of plasminogen as a priority over the coming years.
+While our first R&D priority has been to study Ryplazim® in patients with congenital plasminogen deficiency, the Company intends to further explore the clinical uses of plasminogen as a priority over the coming years.

-Liminal has been working on pursuing new indications such as the treatment of wounds such as diabetic foot ulcers and tympanic repair, acquired plasminogen deficiency in critical care such as severe burns and acute lung injury (“ALI”).
-The expansion of the plasminogen development program enables the Company to target multiple clinical indications with unmet medical needs and leverage the same proprietary Active Pharmaceutical Ingredient (“API”) via different formulations and presentations.
+Liminal has conducted preclinical research on pursuing new indications such as the treatment of wounds such as diabetic foot ulcers and tympanic membrane repair, acquired plasminogen deficiency in critical care such as severe burns and acute lung injury (“ALI”).
+The expansion of the plasminogen development program enables the Company to target multiple clinical indications with unmet medical needs and leverage the same proprietary Active Biological Product (“ABP”) via different possible formulations and presentations.